 No Granton edge on the blade

-If you want to make a purchase that includes both a knife and fork, this set is a great option, and the box it comes in makes the set great for gifting.
-Opting for a knife and fork set is a great choice for beginners if you’re worried about your protein slipping or moving around while you’re trying to slice through it.
+If you want to make a purchase that includes both a knife and fork, this set is a great option, and the box it comes in makes the set ideal for gifting.
+Opting for a knife and fork set is a wonderful choice for beginners if you’re worried about your protein slipping or moving around on your carving board while you’re trying to slice through it.
 Made with high-quality German carbon steel, this is a durable set of tools that will last you a long time.

 The pakkawood handles are designed for comfort and longevity so that every time you pick up the knife, it’s comfortable and feels natural.
 Because of the way that the blade is forged, this knife is extremely durable and is sure to last you through many, many years of heavy usage.